Al F. Caniglia Field: College Football

 Caniglia Field was home to several NCAA Division II football playoff games involving the Omaha Mavericks football team.
 It hosted a first-round game in 1996, second-round games in 2000, 2005, 2006, and 2007, and a quarterfinal in 1984 and 2000.

+College Soccer

 In 2017, the stadium hosted the Summit League Men's Soccer Championship.
-The Omaha Mavericks won i's first Summit League Tournament title, and advanced to the NCAA tournament for the first time in men's soccer program history.
+The Omaha Mavericks won its first Summit League Tournament title, and advanced to the NCAA tournament for the first time in men's soccer program history.

 Then, in 2022, Caniglia Field was the site of the women's Summit League Championship, where the Omaha women won their first Summit title.

+Professional Soccer

 Caniglia Field has also hosted USL League 1 team, Union Omaha on several occasions.
 On May 8, 2024 Union Omaha played Sporting Kansas City in a US Open Cup round of 32 match.
 It was the first time an MLS club played a competitive game in Nebraska.
-Sporting KC defeated Union Omaha 2-1 in front of a packed crowd of 4,733.

-In 2025, the stadium became the home of Linoma FC, an amateur soccer team, for their first year as a member of the Midwest Premier League.